 A. Medulla B. Cerebellum Cc.
 Thalamus D. Hypothalamus

 6) Which of the following regulates homeostasis as well as basic survival motivation such as eating,

-drinking, sexual behaviour and nurturance of off springs?
+drinking, sexual behavior, and nurturance of offsprings?

 A. Medulla B. Cerebellum Cc.
 Thalamus O. Hypothalamus

-A. Absolute threshold B. Signat detection
+A. Absolute threshold B. Signal detection

 Cc.
 Differential threshold D. Noise of the stimulus

 8) Which of the following is NOT a Gestalt’s law?

 A. Closure B. Proximity Cc.
 Similarity D. Simplicity